DipakSirsath312/Employee-Wage-Computation/README.md

 # 🏗️ How to Run

 1. Clone the repository:

    git clone https://github.com/DipakSirsath312/Employee-Wage-Computation.git

-2. Navigate into the project folder: cd Employee-Wage-Computation
+3. Navigate into the project folder:

+   cd Employee-Wage-Computation

-3. Compile the Java files:
+4. Compile the Java files:

    javac -d . src/*.java

-4. Run the program:
+6. Run the program:

    java EmployeeWageComputation

 ---

 # 📘 Learning Objectives

+By completing this project, you will learn:

+✅ How to use classes and interfaces in Java

+✅ How to apply object-oriented design principles

+✅ How to implement real-world logic using Java constructs

+✅ How to write clean, maintainable, and reusable code

+---

+# 🤝 ContributingS